thehajime/asiabsdcon-1803/content.md

 3. configure an ns-3 scenario **with** the same software (Linux/iperf)

 <span>
 Reference: Raiciu et al. How hard can it be?
-Designing and implementing a deployable multipath tcp, USENIX NSDI’12
+Designing and implementing a deployable multipath tcp, *USENIX NSDI 12'*
 </span>

 >>>